osielkevin/fat32/readme.txt

 Must use linux
-to compile type: g++ mfs.c -o mfs

 using makefile:
-  Makefile make - Makes the file
+  make - compiles the file
-  Makefile clean - cleans executable
+  make run - runs the executable clean - cleans executable

 Using Fat32
 Must be on a linux type OS